jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 - Make sure to use https://github.com/OISF/suricata-update to ease admin of the rulesets if you do
 ![suricata.png](images/suricata.png)

+## Additional thoughts for the future

+Raspberry Pi A is a single point of failure.
+The cable modem has more than one ethernet port so it might be possible for me to set up both raspberry pi’s and share some sort of cluster IP -- or do a basic automated failover from one to the other.

+Also the cable modem is definitely a single point of failure -- I could  purchase another link from an ISP and then have the Raspberry Pi's dual path to both of the respective cable modems.
+For that matter I could possibly tether from my cell phone.

+Finally, an ansible script would make DR a breeze...

 ## Requirements
 Cloud Logger (like Loggly or Logio, etc)  and at least one Rasberry Pi